willlucas1512/wordvoicecontrol/README.md

-Development of a voice-controlled interactive game model, inspired by the old Simon Says game, where the player is challenged to memorize and repeat color sequences.
+Say something in the microphone, either calmly, medium or loudly.
+What you said will fly out of a pipe, and if it enters the other pipe, it will repeat what you said!

-Real-time voice recognition and transcription to text was done using google API [speech-to-text](https://cloud.google.com/speech-to-text)
+Real-time voice recognition, transcription to text and voice synthesis were done using WebSpeech API [speech-to-text](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API)